Paint Stain Remover Hacks You Need If You Have Kids!

-Before you begin, regardless of the type of paint you are trying to remove from your clothes, remember to check for any specific details and handling instructions on the paint labels as well as on the garment’s care labels.
+Before you begin, regardless of the type of paint stain remover you are making, remember to check for any specific details and handling instructions on the paint labels as well as on the garment’s care labels.

 Water-based Paint Stain Remover Hacks from Clothes

 Most kids’ paints are water-based, and if you have a creative kid who loves letting their inner Picasso out, this is probably the most common paint type you will be dealing with.
-When removing water-based paint stains from clothes, hold the stain up to running water and wait till the water runs clear.
+For water-based paint stain remover, hold the stain up to running water and wait till the water runs clear.
 Next, treat the stain with your regular detergent and rub the fabric gently to loosen up the paint pigments.
 Next, toss the clothing into your washing machine and wash as normal.

 How to Remove Dried Acrylic Paint from Clothes?

 Acrylic paints are used on a variety of different surfaces like canvas, wood, fabrics, ceramics, etc., but when dried, getting off an acrylic paint stain from clothes can be difficult, so you need to be quick.
 As soon as you notice the stain, dab the excess paint with a dry paper towel or scrape off with a spoon or a blunt knife.
-Use a generous amount of denatured alcohol or isopropyl alcohol to soak the stain.
+Use a generous amount of denatured alcohol or isopropyl alcohol as the paint stain remover.